 As your shingles age, they begin to get brittle.
 When your shingles get brittle, they start to crack, fracture, and even fly off your roof.
 In many cases, you’ll even be able to spot from your lawn that your shingles are peeling or curling up.
 These visual cues are often a sign that your shingles are about to go airborne and land somewhere in your yard as soon as you have heavy winds or rain.

 When the granules come off your roof, the shingles cease to be water resistant.
 This means your roof can start soaking up water, laying the foundation for mold and algae growth.
-Nails popping or shingles getting brittle lead to a peeling roof, creating the perfect dark and moist environment for algae and mold.
+Nails popping or a shingle getting brittle lead to a peeling roof, creating the perfect dark and moist environment for algae and mold.
 If you see black streaks running down your roof then what you’re actually seeing is mold and algae.

 Metal flashing or roof cement is installed in the areas where shingles meet wall and chimneys to prevent leaks.
 One way to tell that it’s time to replace your roof is if you notice cracks in your flashing or cement, or if the flashing begins to lift away or even rust.
 This is also true of any damage to your plumbing vent boots too.